miali88/bankstream.io/README.md

 # 🏦 Bankstream.io

 ## 📋 Overview
-Bankstream.io is a modern financial data processing and analysis platform that helps businesses streamline their banking operations.
-The platform integrates with various financial services, processes transactions, and provides intelligent insights through machine learning capabilities.
+Bankstream.io is a modern financial data processing and analysis platform that helps businesses get quick insights into their operations.

+The platform integrates with various over 2,500 banks in over 30 countries, uses a multi-step process to enrich and categorise and provides intelligent insights.

 ## ⭐ Features
 - 🏦 Banking integration with multiple providers